 Great architecture infuses building with idea, and gives it life at scales from the great to the small.
 Idea runs from the scale of the doorknob, to the building, to the street, sometimes even to the scale of a landscape, town or city.
 Not every building is a work of architecture.
-Good architecture can be large or small, lavish or simple, traditional or contemporary in origin.
+Good architecture can be large or small, lavish or simple, traditional or contemporary in origin, 21.
 The promoter's contribution, and responsibility in the making of good architecture is of fundamental importance.
-Good architecture can develop as a co-operation under the overall control of the architect as a specialist for the whole.